The Blockheads (video game): Gameplay

 The Blockheads is a 2.5D survival sandbox game.
-Players control a customizable "Blockhead" avatar and can explore their surroundings, navigate the world map, harvest materials to create structures, and craft more advanced tools and materials in the game.
+The players control a customizable "Blockhead" avatar and can explore their surroundings, navigate through the world map, harvest materials to create structures, and craft more advanced tools and materials in the game.

 Aggressive and passive creatures exist on land, underground, and in bodies of water.
-These include sharks, dodos, scorpions, dropbears, and fellow Blockheads.
-The game features a player versus player option that enables players to attack one another in Multiplayer mode.
+These include sharks, dodos, scorpions, drop bears, and fellow Blockheads.
+The game features a player versus player option that enables players to attack one another in multiplayer mode.

-Multiplayer can be accessed over Wi-Fi, with worlds hosted over LAN, Game Center, or cloud servers hosted by Linode.
-Since version 1.7, servers are paid for with in-app purchases.
+Multiplayer can be accessed over Wi-Fi, with worlds hosted over LAN, Game Center, or cloud servers, with the latter two only being available on iOS.
+Since version 1.7, servers are paid for with in-app purchases and the game center option was removed.

 The game can also be hosted via an app for Mac users, although the availability of the world solely depends on the online status of the host.
 The player can 'warp' a Blockhead through a portal, randomly generating a finite world of multiple sizes ranging from 1/16-16x that loops back to the portal.

-The Blockheads have five statistics: health, happiness, hunger, energy, and environment.
-They are easy to access from the in-game menu.
-The hunger and energy bars will constantly decrease (unless the Blockhead is wearing a specific hat) and the Blockhead must eat food to prevent the hunger bar from entirely depleting, which then will depletes the health bar.
-When the energy bar is depleted, the Blockhead will walk slower and 'collapse from exhaustion' (pass out).
+The Blockheads have five statistics: health, happiness, hunger, energy, and environment, accessible from the in-game menu.
+The hunger and energy bars will constantly decrease in most cases.
+The Blockhead must eat food to prevent the hunger bar from entirely depleting, otherwise the health bar will deplete due to starvation.
+When the energy bar is depleted, the Blockhead will walk slower and 'collapse from exhaustion'.
 The energy bar can be gradually filled by sleeping in a bed or on the ground, or it can be filled instantly by consuming caffeinated items like coffee.

 The player must craft items to progress in the game.
-Crafting takes a certain amount of time, but this waiting process can be bypassed by using time crystals, which can be gained by watching short advertisements, mining them in caves, or through in-app purchases.
+Crafting takes a certain amount of time, in or out of game, but this waiting process can be bypassed by using time crystals.
+Time crystals can be gained by watching short advertisements, mining them in caves, or through in-app purchases.
 Players can also purchase double-time, a feature speeding up crafting times by twice the speed and cuts the time crystal costs in half.

-The player can choose to join online servers and play with others.
-On an iOS device, the player can set up a Local Area Network LAN world.
-The game center option was disabled after version 1.7.

 After version 1.7, players can create single player worlds or servers with custom options, such as custom health values, how the world is generated, custom sun colors, and even customizing the items Blockheads spawn with.
 Version 1.7 also included a new game mode called “expert mode.”

 The Blockheads contains in-app purchases including the aforementioned double-time and time crystals, which can be used to craft items, make and/or support online servers, and do actions faster in the game.
 Players can also get time crystals through watching in-game advertisements.
 HD graphics used to be paid and added in hand drawn icons to the interface.
 With the 1.7 update, it was made free, but can be turned off in settings.